ABOUT THE UNITED STATES ENERGY ASSOCIATION

 USEA partners with the U.S. Agency for International Development (USAID), the U.S. Department of State, the U.S. Department of Energy (DOE), and other government entities to expand and improve energy access globally.
 USEA’s team of international specialists implement projects worldwide, including building regulatory frameworks and sharing best practices to develop cleaner, more accessible, and efficient energy.
 Throughout its nearly 100-year history, USEA has worked across 104 countries on six continents.
 Its 30-person multinational staff speaks 14 unique languages.

 USEA has organized over 80 cooperative partnerships between U.S. industry executives and their global counterparts in developing and emerging economies.
 These partnerships help promote best business practices and regulatory reform in these nations.
 USEA's energy partnerships have been lauded as some of the most successful economic growth programs anywhere.

 USEA has established partnerships with Latin America, Africa, Asia, the former Soviet Union, and Central & Eastern Europe.
-Focus areas have included petroleum exploration, production and transportation; natural gas exploration, production, and transportation; and electric power production, transmission, distribution, and utilization.
-Almost every aspect of organizational operations have been addressed through these partnerships.
+Focus areas have included: petroleum exploration, production and transportation; natural gas exploration, production, and transportation; and electric power production, transmission, distribution, and utilization.
+Almost every aspect of organizational operations have been addressed through our partnerships.

 State of the Energy Industry Forum

-Energy Supply Forum (October)
+Energy Supply Forum